Acmen-Team/Network-services/README.md

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+We have a mailing list located at: project@****.com

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the GPL-3.0 license.